mirpag/Threat-Emulation-Course/README.md

 Thank you for participating in this workshop.

-The purpose of this workshop is to lay the groundwork for what you're going to be doing, to explain what threat emulation is, and some threat emulation principles.
-It will all culminate in a workshop where you're going to do hands-on work.
-You will perform a threat emulation exercise, using an open source tool, called Caldera Mitre that you can use for your own purposes.
+The purpose of this course is to learn about threat emulation, what it is, and how to perform a threat emulation exercise.
+It will all culminate in an exercise where you're going to perform a threat emulation exercise.